Doing the Martin Shuffle (with your iPod)

 return time

-And here are the new output results:
+Here are the new output results:

 Analytic Solution

 Darius Bacon wrote in to say that "the best cutoff was 'obviously' going to be O(sqrt(N)) (for T = 1, anyway)", and that he had confirmed by checking my numbers that it was sqrt(N T).
+Darius may be more discerning than most people (including me) in seeing this as 'obvious,' but those who know the classic drop two eggs from a building puzzle may remember the answer was sqrt(N) there as well.

 Later, Houman Alborzi wrote to say the same thing, and provided an analytic derivation: